Clauric/Fishers-Iris-Dataset-Review/README.md

 5. Code

 The 1<sup>st</sup> section will provide a brief outline of what is Fisher’s Iris data set, including its history, as well as the current uses of the data.
 The 2<sup>nd</sup> section will cover some analysis undertaken, showing how the data set can be broken down and used.
 There will also be a review of a novel approach in how to modify the data set for further analysis.
-A brief conclsuion will be provided in the 3<sup>rd</sup> section  of this report.
+A brief conclusion will be provided in the 3<sup>rd</sup> section  of this report.
 The <sup>4th</sup> section will cover the technical information on how the accompanying Python script was used, including the Python packages required.
 The last section will cover samples of the code which is used in the conducting the analysis (this can also be found in the accompanying [python script](https://github.com/Clauric/GMIT-Programming-Scripting-Pands-Project/blob/master/Iris_Data_set1.py))

 # 1. Fisher’s Iris data set